swatisingh02/swatisingh02/README.md

 - 👋 Hi, I’m @swatisingh02
 - 👀 I’m interested in competitive programming
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I’m currently pursuing Computer Science Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...